genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 };
 ```

 Dynamic parameters can add detail to the cell renderer.
-In the following example, color is passed as a parameter to the `cellRenderer` field:
+In the following example, colour is passed as a parameter to the `cellRenderer` field:

 ```ts
 const customCellRenderer = (params) => {